Sebpessy/meditation-community/replit.md

 - ✅ Changed "Share your thoughts (optional)" to "It's Diary time (Optional)"
 - ✅ Fixed energy level values to use 1-based indexing (No awareness=1, Root=2, up to Crown=8)
 - ✅ Updated mood analytics page to properly display 1-based energy levels
+- ✅ Fixed live chat deleting all messages when logging in for the first time each day by disabling daily chat flush

 ### July 20, 2025
 - ✅ Created Gardien Angel page with calendar view access for moderation purposes